-You can also contact the National Apprenticeship Helpdesk for further support on 0800 015 0400 or by email: email@example.com.
+You can also contact the National Apprenticeship Helpdesk for further support on 0800 015 0400 or by email: [email protected].

 How do I apply?
 What are the entry requirements?

-Apprenticeships are available to anyone over the age of 16, and there is no upper age limit.
+Apprenticeships are available to anyone over the age of 16, and there’s no upper age limit.
 Entry requirements vary depending on job role, industry and level, but generally to begin an intermediate apprenticeship at the age of 16, the entry requirements can range from no formal qualifications to a number of GCSEs.
 For higher and advanced internships, more formal qualifications are required.

-Once you’ve found an apprenticeship to apply for, the application process is just like applying for a job; you will need a CV and cover letter.
+Once you’ve found an apprenticeship to apply for, the application process is just like applying for a job; you’ll need a CV and cover letter.
 Applicants will then be shortlisted for interviews, and candidates are selected.
 This process can take a while, so it’s a good idea to apply for more than one.

-I have secured an apprenticeship – what’s next?
+I’ve secured an apprenticeship – what’s next?

 Apprentices work at least 30 hours per week, with time allocated for studying, equivalent to one day per week.